scharlau/temperature_stories_django/README.md

         ALLOWED_HOSTS = ['word-otherword.herokuapp.com', 'localhost']

-We now need to configure the database, which you saw was already detailed in the settings.py file.
+Although we are not using a database for this application, django uses one in the background.
+We now need to configure this database, which you saw was already detailed in the settings.py file.
 As django has a built-in admin tool, it already knows some of the tables that it needs to use.
 We can set this up with the command:

         python3 manage.py migrate